-O&M within the ROW is the [Storm Report; Pg 9 of 207]
+O&M within the ROW is the responsibility of the City.
+[Storm Report; Pg 9 of 207]

 The Department of Ecology (DOE) Well Report Map does not identify any wells present on the site.
 Any wells located will be decommissioned following the Tacoma-Pierce County Health Department (TPCHD) removal regulations.